AaronZ345/GTSinger/README.md

 ✅ Release the full dataset.

-✅ Release the processed data of Chinese, English, Spanish, German, Russian.
+✅ Release the processed data of Chinese, English, Spanish, German, Russian, French.

 ✅ Refine the paired speech data of each language.

-✅ Refine Chinese, Spanish, German, Russian annotations.
+✅ Refine Chinese, English, Spanish, German, Russian, French annotations.

-🔲 Further refine English, French, Japanese, Korean, Italian annotations *(planned to be completed by February 2025)*.
+🔲 Further refine Japanese, Korean, Italian annotations *(planned to be completed by February 2025)*.

 🔲 Release the remaining processed data *(planned to be completed by February 2025)*.